-Domestic Violence affects every community across the country, regardless of ethnic group, culture, or background.
-People of all ages, income levels, faiths, sexual orientation, gender, and education levels experience domestic violence.
+Domestic Violence affects every community across the country, regardless of ethnicity, culture, or background.
+People of all ages, income levels, faiths, sexual orientations, genders, and education levels experience domestic violence.

 Domestic Violence is not a private matter, a family problem, a domestic “squabble” or a “fight.”
 It is not a momentary loss of temper or the abuse of drugs and alcohol.
 Abusers choose to use tactics of violence repeatedly to gain power and control.

 Exposure to domestic violence traumatizes children and can destroy their ability to feel safe in the world as well as cause them to feel responsible for the abuse.

 Physical and sexual violence against a family member or intimate partner is a crime and perpetrators can be arrested and prosecuted.

 Ending domestic violence requires a social, political, and economic environment that ensures all people affected by domestic abuse and violence are supported and batterers are held accountable.
 Everyone must be part of the solution.

 Out of control - The abuser is actually in control.
 The abuser decides who to abuse, when and where, the parts of the body to batter, and the length and severity of the episode.
 The abuser may remove rings or a belt as a signal, or threaten that s/he is “going to do something” and when.

 Poor anger control – This feeds into the belief that battering is a crime of passion.
 In fact, many batterers admit to calmly planning violent incidents.
 Additionally, most batterers are able to control their emotions when on the job, with friends, in court, or when dealing with police.